 Our annual First Crane Sighting Contest starts in mid-late February as Sandhill Cranes start arriving in the Yampa Valley.
 The first person to spot a Sandhill Crane in the Yampa Valley and to document their sighting with a photo or video can submit their entry as part of this contest.
 Prizes are given to the first sighting in West Routt, North Routt, South Routt, Steamboat Springs, Craig, and West Moffat.

-The returning cranes were first reported in Moffat County and then west Routt County.
-The first crane sighting on March 13 was a little later than in previous years.
+The returning cranes were first reported in Moffat County and then South Routt County.
+The first crane sighting on March 7 was comparable to previous years.

 In addition to the Grand Prize (given to the person who spots and documents the very first crane seen in the Yampa Valley), the First Crane Sighting Contest awards a prize to each individual with the photo or video of the earliest sighting in West Routt, North Routt, South Routt, Steamboat Springs, Craig and West Moffat.

 Entries with an asterisk (*) indicate that a photo is included in the photo gallery below.

 Here is the summary of the 2023 contest winners by zones:

 Garrett Grieve.
 3/7/23: Report of 5 Cranes in a field in North Moffat County.

 Tami Eggers.
 3/14/23 at 8:30am.
 Reported cranes in the field at Creek Ranch.